 The super badger grade is even softer on the face and has little to no scratchiness on the skin.
 The hair has a color pattern with a black banded midsection and whiter tips than the other quality hair types.
 The density and water holding capacity of super badger brushes offer a noticeable difference in performance.
 Super badger is significantly more expensive than best badger (price range: $ 75 to $ 150) and can last up to ten years.

 Silver tip is the best and the most expensive grade of hair.
 Like super badger hair, the silver tip has a very distinct color banding, but usually a more defined contrast in color between the black and white-silver color bands.
 Silver tip hair is gentle and luxurious, like a soft sponge that massages the lather on to the face.
 The price range for the silver tip category usually starts at $150.
 An average silver tip badger brush will last ten years or more.

 Knot & Loft Height

 A new brush will always shed in the beginning, but after 10 – 15 shaves, a good brush will stop to shed.
-In order to accelerate the shedding process, some people wash their brush with shampoo or comb it.
+To accelerate the shedding process, some people wash their brush with shampoo or comb it.
 In my experience, you’ll be fine if you just use it until it stops.
-Brushes of lower quality will never stop shedding and you will have hair even 6 months down the line.
-So, if you have a brush that sheds even after many uses, go return it.
+Brushes of lower quality will never stop shedding, and you will have hair even 6 months down the line.
+So, if you have a brush that sheds even after many uses, return it.